hackingbeauty/react-mic/README.md

 # React-Mic

-Record a user's voice and display as an oscillation.
+Record a user's voice and display as an oscillation (or frequency bars).

 Plug-n-play component for React apps.